MrFritzBHS/AP-CSA-Student-Starter-Code/Project-Walkers-and-Positions/Main-starter-code.md

             // Collect user input from each player to determine direction of travel

             // TODO
-            // Generate a random distance for each player to move from 3-10 (inclusive) units
+            // move the walker object in the chosen distance

             // TODO
             // Print out a summary of players' positions